 5. Indirect Investment Options

 Rather than directly buying properties yourself, you can also take advantage of indirect options.
 Popular options include real estate investment trusts (REITs), private equity funds, and syndications.
-Each of these allow you to invest from a distance and share management responsibilities.
+Each of these allows you to invest from a distance and share management responsibilities.
 Here are the main differences:

 - REITs: companies that own or run commercial properties.
 REITs usually allow for diverse investment, steady income, and liquidity.

-- Private equity funds: when a group of investors come together to fund a project.
+- Private equity funds: when a number of investors come together to fund a project.
 These are usually less liquid and tend to focus on large-scale value-add or opportunistic investments.
 They are higher risk, higher reward.

 - Syndications: pool funds from investors similar to a private equity fund.
 Shared investment may reduce risk and day-to-day management needs.